 In addition, Deborah is a freelance editor, writing instructor, and founder of the popular writers’ advice website DearEditor.com.
-She speaks extensively at workshops and conferences for writers and edits adult fiction and nonfiction while specializing in teen fiction and picture books.
-She has been working with authors—bestsellers, veterans, debut, and aspiring—for over fifteen years.
-The books she’s edited have garnered awards and rave reviews, and many of the aspiring writers she’s coached have landed agent representation and lucrative book deals.
+She serves on the advisory board for the University of California San Diego Extension “Children’s Book Writing and Illustrating” certificate program and speaks extensively at writing conferences and workshops.
+She has been working with authors—bestsellers, veterans, debut, and aspiring—for over twenty-five years.
+She specializes in editing picture books and middle grade, teen, and new adult fiction and nonfiction.
+The books she’s edited have garnered awards and rave reviews, and many of the aspiring writers she’s coached have landed agent representation and book deals.
 She lives with her husband and triplet sons in San Diego, California.
 For more about Deborah, visit www.DeborahHalverson.com.

 You write about extreme places, events, and people.
 Where do you get your ideas?

 Everyday life is full of ordinary things being taken to the extreme.
 For instance, washing windows takes on new meaning when it’s done on the top floor of the fourteen hundred-foot Empire State Building.
 Even the simple act of eating can be extreme— competitive eaters regularly scarf down cow brains, beef tongue, jalapeno peppers . . . you name it.
 And they do it fast.
-The champion hot dog eater devoured fifty-four and three-quarters hot dogs and buns in twelve minutes.
+At the time I wrote Big Mouth, the champion hot dog eater had devoured fifty-four and three-quarters hot dogs and buns in twelve minutes.
 Twelve!
 Why?
 Because he could.
 That fascinates me.
 Eventually, my brain connects bits and pieces of the extremes I’ve noticed and stories evolve.

 Have you always wanted to write?